Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 This is backed by its premium construction, which includes a solid hickory handle and heat-treated steel head, wood and steel wedge assembly, and impressively light 5.2 Ib weight.

-So if you’re looking for a great Pulaski axe that will cut through your projects without breaking the bank, this is the perfect choice.
+So if you’re looking for a great Pulaski axe that will cut through your projects without breaking the bank, this is a perfect choice.